protesilaos/my-website/_politics/2026-09-06-follow-up-comments-lie-feminist-socialism.md

 To distil my point: do not go far off the economic/democratic debate, because you will never come back to it.

+## Patterns of behaviour and the nature of people

+One of the arguments of feminists is that patriarchy teaches people to behave in certain ways.
+Men are taught to be aggressive, for example.
+I have a different reading of these phenomena altogether.
+Those patterns of behaviour have cultural features, though we observe commonalities across cultures.
+Those have to do with the very nature of people.

+Perhaps you have met someone who, for example, gets frustrated easily.
+Observe them carefully.
+When do they become emotionally unstable in everyday activities?
+Something does not work the way they expect and they feel pressured to do it while believing that time is running out.
+This pressure builds up rage or disappointment.
+They might explode in anger or implode in depression.

+More generally, you will notice that the impatient person is more likely to become emotionally charged in some way.
+You can think of the capacity of patience as a fuse, so less patience yields a shorter fuse.
+The person who has a lot of patience is also in control of their emotional state.
+This does not mean that they have the stiff upper lip that "patriarchy" taught them.
+No, they have learnt to be in control of the situation.

+I am here thinking of their association with other people, because emotionally charged people say or do things they later regret.
+They can be physically or verbally aggressive, else abusive.
+They shall break stuff literally and figuratively.
+We know of the physical aggression a man is capable of, but we must not forget the emotional tension, the death by a thousand cuts, that an quick-to-complain woman creates.
+Both "break stuff" by being emotionally charged.

+Be a keen observer of people and you will find that culture is not relevant to much of what they do.
+I work with Emacs, for example, and I know for a fact that it attracts a particular kind of person on a spectrum of personality traits (myself included).
+This is not taught, nor is it undone.
+It can be harnessed or framed, which is why I write about "structure" here and in other publications.

+Those patterns of behaviour extend to other feelings, such as enthusiasm and one's attention span more broadly.
+You will find that the kind of person who has a propensity for gambling, for example, is prone to addiction in general.
+Whatever they do, they do it without control of their impulses.
+Those people need others around to hold them accountable, such as a male friend who will call out your bullshit.

+I can keep going, but I think the direction I am pointing towards is clear.